University of Cincinnati Donald P. Klekamp College of Law: Academics

-The Juris Doctor (JD) degree is offered, along with four joint degree programs, including a JD/MBA with the Lindner College of Business, a JD/MA Womens Gender & Sexuality Studies (first in the nation) with UC’s Department of Women’s, Gender, and Sexuality Studies, a JD/Master of Community Planning with the School of Planning in the prestigious College of Design, Architecture, Art, and Planning, and a JD/MA or JD/PhD with the School of Public and International Affairs.
+The College of Law offers the Juris Doctor (JD), as well as the Master of Laws (LLM) in the US Legal System for international attorneys.
+In addition, the college sponsors four joint degree programs, including a JD/MBA with the Lindner College of Business; a JD/MA Women's Gender & Sexuality Studies with UC's Department of Women's, Gender, and Sexuality Studies; a JD/Master of Community Planning with the School of Planning in the College of Design, Architecture, Art, and Planning; and a JD/MA or JD/PhD with the School of Public and International Affairs.

-Cincinnati Law also offers a Master of Laws (LLM) in the US Legal System for international attorneys.
 Graduate certificates in US Law are also available.

-U.S. News & World Report, listed University of Cincinnati College of Law as the No.78th law school out of 196 in Best Law Schools. in the nation in 2024.
+In 2026, U.S. News & World Report, ranked University of Cincinnati College of Law the 82nd best law school out of 197 in the nation.

-UC Law is home to several journals including the Human Rights Quarterly, University of Cincinnati Law Review, the Immigration and Nationality Law Review, and The Freedom Center Journal (FCJ), a joint publication between the law school and the National Underground Railroad Freedom Center.